-December 31,
+Ju ne 30,

-2021 2020
+2022 2021

-Total ARR (in thousands) \$ S 929,906 \$ 721,995
+Total ARR (in thousands) \$ 1,031,284 \$ 823,222

-Dynatrace® Net Expansion Rate 120%+ 120%+
+Dynatrace® Net Expansion Rate 120%+ - 120%+

-Annual Recurring Revenue "ARR": We define annual recurring revenue, or ARR, as the daily revenue of all subscription agreements that are actively generating revenue as of the last day of the reporting period multiplied by 365.
-We exclude from our calculation of ARR any revenues derived from month-to-month agreements and/or product usage overage billings, where customers are billed in arrears based on product usage.
+Annual Recurring Revenue "ARR": We define annual recurring revenue ("ARR") as the daily revenue of all subscription agreements that are actively generating revenue as of the last day of the reporting period multiplied by 365.
+We exclude from our calculation of

+ARR any revenues derived from month-to-month agreements and/or product usage overage billings, where customers are billed in arrears based on product usage.

-Dynatrace Net Expansion Rate: We define the Dynatrace net expansion rate as the Dynatrace ARR at the end of a reporting period for the cohort of Dynatrace accounts as of one year prior to the date of calculation, divided by the Dynatrace ARR one year prior to the date of calculation for that same cohort.
+Dynatrace® Net Expansion Rate: We define the Dynatrace® net expansion rate as the ARR derived from the Dynatrace® platform at the end of a reporting period for the cohort of Dynatrace® accounts as of one year prior to the date of calculation, divided by the Dynatrace® ARR one year prior to the date of calculation for that same cohort.
+We present Dynatrace® net expansion rate on a constant currency basis to provide a framework for assessing how our business performed excluding the effects of foreign currency rate fluctuations